 2. Get Them Insurance

 Something that also saved us tons in Corey’s last few months was having pet health insurance.
 Some people believe that only certain breeds should have health insurance because they’re “sickly” breeds.
 But you should have heard some of the stories other pet owners were telling us while we were waiting in the vet specialists’ offices!
 Any dog can get sick, have an accident, or even get attacked by another dog or wild animal.
 It doesn’t matter if they have the finest pedigree and you live in the nicest neighborhood, things happen.
 Visits to vet specialists are expensive, long-term medications are pricey, and if your pet has to be hospitalized you’ll quickly be spending thousands.
 Don’t get into the situation where you have to make a decision between your finances and your beloved pet’s life.
 I had signed Corey up for Healthy Paws insurance just a year before he got sick, and it was because of Healthy Paws that we were able to let the vets try everything possible to help him.
 I signed Bentley up for it within a day of bringing him home, so he’ll also be covered for life.
-If you have a pet (cats are covered too, not just dogs) I suggest checking out Healthy Paws (that’s my referral link which will give you a friends/family discount).
+If you have a pet (cats are covered too, not just dogs) I suggest checking out Healthy Paws (that’s my referral link, if you use it Healthy Paws will donate $25 to homeless pets once you submit your application).
 It’s actually very affordable, and in the unfortunate case that you have to use it, it can easily pay for itself.

 3. Shop Around for Vets